 Heating from frozen will take an extra few minutes to thaw and evaporate all of the retained water.

-TIP: Cooking time will vary with your personal taste.
+TIP: Cooking time will vary depending on your personal taste.
 For al dente rice, sautéing for 3-5 minutes should be just enough.
-If overcooked, it can be on the mushy side.
-If you’re going for sticky rice texture, cook for an additional couple of minutes.
+If overcooked, it can be on the mushy or sticky side.
+If you’re going for sticky rice texture, cook for an additional couple of minutes or consider adding a couple tablespoons of water or homemade bone broth.

 When freshly riced and raw, it will last about 3 days in the refrigerator.
 If it’s cooked, it will last about 4 days.